fishjam-cloud/documentation/versioned_docs/version-0.22.0/api/mobile/functions/useAudioSettings.md

 > **selectOutputAudioDevice**: (`device`) => `Promise`\<`void`\>

 [Android only] selects output audio device.
-For detecting and selecting bluettoth devices make sure you have the BLUETOOTH_CONNECT permission.
+For detecting and selecting bluetooth devices make sure you have the BLUETOOTH_CONNECT permission.

 #### Parameters